SPCA New Zealand

 Deputy Prime Minister Winston has announced a ban on greyhound racing in New Zealand!

-SPCA wholeheartedly thanks Deputy Prime Minister Peters for recognising the inherent risk to greyhound welfare that comes from racing and congratulates him on his courage in committing to end this cruel sport.
-SPCA also favours a fair and just transition for all those involved in the industry (people and animals) and looks forward to working with GRNZ and other stakeholders to ensure positive outcomes and traceability of every dog as they exit the racing industry.
+SPCA wholeheartedly thanks Deputy Prime Minister Peters for recognising the inherent risk to greyhound welfare that comes from commercial racing and congratulates the government on their commitment to end this cruel sport.

 The Problem

-Multiple reviews into the greyhound racing industry have revealed significant animal welfare issues, problems with record keeping and a lack of transparency.
+Multiple reviews into the greyhound racing industry revealed problems with animal welfare, data recording and transparency.

 Animal welfare issues include: breeding practices that lead to poor welfare outcomes; physical overexertion, distress or injuries that result from excessive demands being placed upon the animals during racing or training; inadequate socialisation, housing and environmental enrichment; poor nutrition; positive tests for banned or unregistered substances; the fate of unwanted greyhounds and the difficulties in rehoming greyhounds once their racing career is over.

-SPCA has worked for years with the industry in an attempt to improve welfare outcomes for greyhounds, including racing dogs and dogs who are retired or never race.
+SPCA worked for years with the industry in an attempt to improve welfare outcomes for greyhounds.
 However the Greyhound Racing Industry in New Zealand has a demonstrated history of being unwilling or unable to adequately address the significant animal welfare concerns.
+We ultimately reached the conclusion that the only way to prevent the inherent welfare harms associated with commercial greyhound racing was to end the practice entirely.

 The Timeline

 2024 New survey shows sustained public support for an end to greyhound racing in New Zealand.
-SPCA and other animal organisations commit to facilitating rehoming of greyhounds in the racing industry should greyhound racing be banned
+SPCA and other animal protection organisations commit to facilitating the industry rehoming their greyhounds should greyhound racing be banned

 2023 Decision on the future of commercial greyhound racing delayed until after the election, pushing the decision further into the future while greyhounds continue to suffer.

-2022 SPCA appeals to the public to help end commercial greyhound racing in New Zealand.
+2022 SPCA announces support for a ban on greyhound racing and launches our 'No More Chances' campaign.
 Results of a survey on the NZ public’s opinion of commercial greyhound racing, commissioned by SPCA, show strong support for a ban.
 This survey has been published in a peer-reviewed scientific journal.

-SPCA spoke with Hon.
+2017 Hansen Report released.
+SPCA met with Hon.
 Rodney Hansen to flag welfare concerns as part of the second review into the greyhound racing industry.
 Hansen noted in his review, “Greyhound racing is inherently dangerous” but advised a number of recommendations to mitigate some welfare concerns.

 Interested in adopting a greyhound?